Run the Docker daemon as a non-root user (Rootless mode)

 Routing ping packets

-Add net.ipv4.ping_group_range = 0 2147483647
+Add net.ipv4.ping_group_range = 0 2147483647 to /etc/sysctl.conf (or

-) and run sudo sysctl --system
+/etc/sysctl.d) and run sudo sysctl --system to allow using ping.

 Exposing privileged ports